jasmin-mn/FightSport_Shop/README.md

 # FightSport_Shop

-this is a Shopping Website for martial arts.I am using the localStorage /Javascript/Html/CSS/Bootstrap on this project.
+this is a Shopping Website for martial arts.I am using the localStorage /Javascript/Html/CSS/Bootstrap for this project.
   How it works?
 1:choose one category ,add your products into the cart 2:click on the cart